drichards211/revuer/README.md

 # revuer
-Every movie you've ever watched, visualized for quick review.
+Can't keep track of which movies you've seen?
+Revuer keeps track of every movie you've ever watched.

-Databases and spreadsheets can be dull: Revuer creates a virtual theater inside your web browser, visualizing a movie database with real-world objects.
-Ratings and reviews are represented by a newspaper rendered entirely in CSS.
-Movie titles are displayed by a lighted theater marquee.
-Colorful tickets are used for admission, (signing-in or signing-up).
+Databases and spreadsheets can be dull: Revuer creates a virtual theater, visualizing your movie database with real-world objects.
+The theater becomes interactive: chairs turn into clickable buttons, film canisters become searchable fields, and movies are supplemented by data and images from the Open Movie Database API.

 ***Please note, Revuer is still under development!
 Some functionality and styling is missing.